-No doubt, when living in a north eastern climate like Ohio and Michigan you’ll want a roof that does more than just provide cover your home and protect you from the outside elements.
+No doubt, when living in a north eastern climate like Ohio, Michigan and Indiana you’ll want a roof that does more than just provide cover your home and protect you from the outside elements.
 A quality roof system is what makes a house a home that has peace of mind, feel safe, secure and comfortable year round.
 When choosing between a metal roofing system or a traditional shingle you’ll want to select a roofing material that will both protect and insulate your home from the harsh summer heat.
 Ultimately, choosing a roof material and roofing system that is cooler is of great importance.

 So...How cool is metal roof?

 You probably didn't know that metal is actually the most energy efficient material available today!
 It's true - when metal is used as roofing material it will aid in the reduction of energy you use to cool your home by over forty percent.

 Air conditioning units can cool off a house when temperatures are high, however a well-insulated home is required to maintain the overall coolness.
 Without good insulation, homeowners will expect a significant increase in they’re energy bills.

 Metal roofs work to keep the hot air out so that your air conditioner doesn’t have to work overtime and will inturn make it overall cooler than with asphalt shingles.
 Imagine having a living space that is comfortable all year round while maintaining low utility bills month after month.

 It can be difficult to understand the cooling properties of a metal roof.
 Typically, in a hot environment metal can be hot to touch.
 How exactly can it be cool?
 The quality of your metal roofing materials and the construction can very well determine whether a metal roof delivers the energy efficient properties you’re seeking.
 It’s important to purchase from a reputable vendor and hire a professional roofer to get the maximum benefits of a metal roof.